SarahMason2015/Billionaires/README.md

 There are several different machine learning models that could be used for analyzing our data, and each have their own benefits and limitations.
 So, to help maximize the learning efficacy, [we decided to give several of those models a try, including decision trees, random forest classifier, oversampling, SMOTE, undersampling, cluster centroid undersampling, and SMOTEENN](https://github.com/SarahMason2015/Billionaires/blob/James_wk1/BillionairesDataML.ipynb).

 ## Analyzing the results
+We created two dashboards for the data: one for the [demographics of the billionaires](https://public.tableau.com/app/profile/andrew.thomas.crane/viz/BillionaireUpdated/Dashboard1), and the second [looking Billion-Aires vs Billion-Heirs](https://public.tableau.com/app/profile/andrew.thomas.crane/viz/BillionaireUpdatedInheritance/Dashboard2).

 # Link to Google Slides Presentation
 https://docs.google.com/presentation/d/1pSMN2wxcZaVX9Tp_cYKhkRDpbOZibJBERjL-bh5KN3w/edit?usp=sharing (May 16)